recypher-zz/foundation-controller/README.md

 - [ ] Work with Wyze system to allow for live time camera feeds within the application itself.

-==A lot of this is new technology to me, so the code is going to be very very basic in the beginning until I get the hang of it and get a better idea of how to handle things==
+`*A lot of this is new technology to me, so the code is going to be very very basic in the beginning until I get the hang of it and get a better idea of how to handle things.*`